doritmtm/doritmtm/README.md

 2.&nbsp; Staeball &nbsp;( Unity C# ) &nbsp;( Stahe Ball on Google Play )

-   - A mini game where you drive a ball rolling on a floor according to the gyroscope sensor, therefore simulating a tilt of the platform, to the destination.
+   - A mini game where you drive a ball rolling on a floor according to the gyroscope sensor (therefore simulating a tilt of the platform) to the destination.

 3.&nbsp; SMA21-Project &nbsp;( Java )